UCSF-TI/tipcc-web/howto/compress-files-(as-a-job).md

 qgzip -r -9 /path/to/
 ```

-Analogue to `qgzip` there is a queued version of `bzip2`, i.e. `qbzip2`.
+Analogous to `qgzip` there is a queued version of `bzip2`, i.e. `qbzip2`.

 These commands are available in `/home/shared/cbc/bin/`.

 ## Benchmarking
-Compression a 10 GiB FASTQ file on `/scratch/` using `gzip` took approximately 25 minutes and resulted in a 2.2 GiB FASTQ.gz file.
+Compressing a 10 GiB FASTQ file on `/scratch/` using `gzip` took approximately 25 minutes and resulted in a 2.2 GiB FASTQ.gz file.